coatespt/cursor-twitter/SESSION_NOTES.md

 - The top 615,473 tokens account for 99% of all usage.
 - The other 95%, 10,906,656, tokens account for only 1% of all usage.

-It's mostly the relatively rare words we care about because they carry the most meaning when they surge in usage.
+It's mostly the relatively rare words that we care about because they carry the most meaning when they surge in usage.
+In information theory terms, the high entropy tokens.

 ## Tests
 We have fallen behind a little in unit tests!
 Some of this may be obsolete.